Somnium13/SS13/README.md

 ## Progress
 Project started early October (~8th?).
 It took about a month to start generating coherant code.

+**Note: I know that the error count isn't an incredibly accurate measurement of anything, but it's some kind of indication of progress.
+It helps me sleep at night.**

 - Nov 1: 102 / 234 global functions decompiled.
 - Nov 2: 242 / 366
 - Nov 3: 301 / 373